yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_ros_interface.rst

 quickstart <http://catkin-tools.readthedocs.io/en/latest/quick_start.html>`__
 for details on how to build ROS packages and source ROS workspaces.
-Once the package has been built and its workspace has been sourced, run the following commands to verify connectivity with the Pick-it system:
+Once the package has been built and its workspace has been sourced, run the following commands to verify connectivity with the Pickit system:

 .. code-block:: bash

     rostopic echo /pickit/heartbeat

-If you see a stream of empty messages, then communication with the Pick-it system has been established.
+If you see a stream of empty messages, then communication with the Pickit system has been established.
 Now run:

 .. code-block:: bash